 RACE - This category prevents denial of employment and/or educational opportunities because of a person's race.
 The five federally recognized racial categories are American Indian or Alaskan Native, Asian, Black or African American, Hawaiian or Other Pacific Islander, and White.
-Persons from a mixed racial backgrounds do not need to prove their exact heritage in order to assert that they have been discriminated against based on race.
-Likewise, this category covers persons being discriminated against because they are married to persons of a different race other than their own.
+Persons from a mixed racial backgrounds do not need to prove their exact heritage in order to assert that Likewise, this category they have been discriminated against based on race. covers persons being discriminated against because they are married to persons of a different race other than their own.

-RELIGION -This category prevents denial of employment and/or educational opportunities because of a person's sincerely held religious beliefs
+This category prevents denial of employment and/or educational RELIGION opportunities because of a person's sincerely held religious beliefs

-SEX This category prevents denial of equal employment and/or educational opportunities because of a person's male or female gender
+This category prevents denial of equal employment and/or educational SEX opportunities because of a person's male or female gender

-SEXUAL ORIENTATION - This category prevents denial of equal employment and/or educational opportunities because a person is, or is perceived SEXUAL to be, lesbian, gay, bisexual, or heterosexual,
+SEXUAL ORIENTATION -This category prevents denial of equal educational opportunities because a person is, or is perceived ent and to be, lesbian, gay, bisexual, or heterosexual.